mohmiim/MLIntroduction/session-1/README.md

 model.compile(optimizer="sgd", loss = "mean_squared_error")
 ```

-Our model is ready to be trained, but first we need to prepare our training data.
-The training data will be 2 arrays: one representing `X` and one representing the expected output for each of the `X`s.
+Our model is ready to be trained, but first,, we need to prepare our training data.
+The training data will consist of two arrays: one representing `X` and one representing the expected output for each of the `X`s.

 ```python
 import numpy as np